awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 ## Connect your Android device<a name="connect_android_device"></a>

-Amazon WorkMail supports Exchange ActiveSync for integration with Android devices, so to connect your Android device to your Amazon WorkMail email account you need your Amazon WorkMail email address and password\.
+Amazon WorkMail supports Exchange ActiveSync for integration with Android devices\.
+To connect your Android device to your Amazon WorkMail email account, you need your Amazon WorkMail email address and password\.

 **To connect your Amazon WorkMail account to your Android device**

-1. On your Android device, choose **Apps**, **Email**, **Add Account**\.
+1. On your Android device, open the **Settings** page\.

-1. Depending on which options are available in your mail app, choose **Exchange** or choose **Microsoft Exchange ActiveSync**\.
-For more information, see [Set up email in Android email app](https://support.office.com/en-us/article/set-up-email-in-android-email-app-71147974-7aca-491b-978a-ab15e360434c)\.
+1. Choose **Accounts**, and then choose **Add accounts**\.

-1. In the dialog box, type your Amazon WorkMail email address, password, a description for the account, and then choose **Next**\.
+1. Choose **Exchange**, then enter your email address and choose **Next**\.
-**Note**
-If your account cannot be found, you are prompted to provide the name of your Exchange server, domain, user name, and password\.
-For more information, see [Manually connect your mobile device](#manually_connect_device)\.

-1. In the Exchange confirmation dialog box, select the items to synchronize with your device, and then choose **Save**\.
+1. Enter your password\.
+After your device connects with the mail server, choose **Save**\.

 ## Connect your iOS device<a name="connect_ios_device"></a>

 Amazon WorkMail supports Microsoft Exchange ActiveSync for integration with iOS devices\.
-To connect your iOS device to your Amazon WorkMail email account, you need only your Amazon WorkMail email address and password\.
+To connect your iOS device to your Amazon WorkMail email account, you need your Amazon WorkMail email address and password\.

 **Note**
-If your organization has enabled mobile device management, you may be required to set a password to connect your device\.
+If your organization has enabled mobile device management, you may be required to set a password when you connect your device\.

 **To connect your Amazon WorkMail account to your iOS device**